marczz/unix_memo/source/gnupg.rst

 you can use it for encoding with a :wikipedia:`symmetric key
 <Symmetric-key_algorithm>`.
 In this case GnuPG will ask for a
 passphrase, and the  passphrase verification.
-The default gnupg encryption algorithm is :wikipedia:`CAST-128`, you can change it with ``--cipher-algo``.
+The default gnupg encryption algorithm is :wikipedia:`CAST-128` also called *CAST5*, you can change it with ``--cipher-algo``.
 To encrypt with a symmetric key use::